dy/sprae/r&d.md

   - nah: can easily be done manually as `:html="this.innerHTML = abc"`.
 Just need passing context
   + we may need non-strings, like DOM elements, templates, or just injecting element at particular place

-## [x] :fx? -> nah, already works.
+## [x] :fx - to be or not to be? -> nah, already works.
 Just return `null` in any attr, that's it.

   * let's wait for use-case
+  + allows avoiding `void` in justin
-  - doesn't necessarily useful, since any directive is already an effect
+  - any directive is already an effect
-  + works already out of box, just creates `fx` attribute if value is returned
+  - works already out of box, just creates `fx` attribute if value is returned

 ## [x] :init? -> same as :fx="initCode", but let's have :oninit event.